cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **What should you do if you receive one?**

 Take care of any abuse on your website.
-Then, in Cloudflare go to the dashboard and request review.
+Then, go to the [Cloudflare dashboard](https://dash.cloudflare.com/) and request a review.

 </div>
 </details>